Cost of living

 No need to relocate

 According to Which?, the average annual cost for student accommodation in the UK now stands at £7,374 (but in London it’s £9,488)!
-With an online degree you can live in the comfort of your own home and not have to worry about any of that.
+With an online degree you can live in the comfort at home and not have to worry about any additional burden on your living costs.

 Combine work with study

 Whether you are an apprentice or not, online study affords much greater flexibility to work within the built environment sector.
 Many students at a campus-based university can only get a job involving shift work which limits their choices.
-Why not study online while working a few days a week at a construction site or an estate agents?
+Why not study online while working a few days a week in a related role, perhaps on a construction site or in an estate agents?

 No need to buy books

 At UCEM the cost of everything is included in your fees.
 There is no need to buy expensive study books on top of your course fees.
-Our comprehensive e-library, ran by our brilliant librarian Lucy, is full of relevant journals, dissertations and e-resources that have everything you need to complete your studies.
+Our comprehensive e-library, managed by our knowledgeable and enthusiastic librarian Lucy, is full of relevant journals, dissertations and e-resources that provide everything you need to complete your studies.

 No need to travel to lectures

-All our lectures are provided in webinar form so you can learn from wherever you are.
+All our lectures are provided as webinars so you can learn from wherever you are.
 There’s no need to travel to a certain location to learn.
-All our webinars are recorded so you can also watch them at a later, more convenient time.
+All the sessions are recorded so you can also watch them at a later, more convenient time.

 No need to spend money eating lunch on campus every day